Experimental Test of Tracking the King Problem: Experimental Setup

 where $H$ ($V$) represents horizontal (vertical) polarization of the qubit.

 One of the entangled photons (P1) is stored with a fixed time delay by being coupled into a single-mode fiber.
-The other one (P2) is sent to the King's station, where a standard single-qubit analyzer consisting of a quarter-wave plate (QWP), two HWPs and a polarization beam splitter (PBS) serves as the required nonselective measurement (see the black box in Fig. 2.).
+The other one (P2) is sent to the King's station, where a standard single-qubit analyzer consisting of two quarter-wave plates (QWPs) and a polarizer (POL) serves as the required nonselective measurement (see the black box in Fig. 2.).
 The collapsed photon state is then coupled into a single-mode fiber and sent back into the C-NOT gate together with the P1 in Alice station.
+We measure a truth table in the computational basis $ZZ$ and obtain an average fidelity of the C-NOT gate up to 0.827.
+More details about the implementation and optimization of C-NOT gate can be found in Method and Fig. 3.
 With single-qubit polarization projection for each photon and coincidence measurement, we are able to project P1 and P2 onto four Bell states.
+To test such an ability for distinguishing Bell states, we inject all the four maximally entangled states in Eq.
+3 and measure their coincidence, in the basis \{$D,A$\} for the control arm and in the basis \{$H,V$\} for the target arm.
+The results shown in Fig. 3(c) shows a good ability of transforming the maximally entangled states to corresponding product states, which is directly related to the performance of the required control measurement. {